canonical/lxd/doc/howto/cluster_recover.md

 The cluster should now be fully available again with all surviving members reporting in.
 No information has been deleted from the database.
 All information about the cluster members and their instances is still there.

+(automated_backups)=
+## Automated Backups
+LXD automatically creates a backup of the database before making changes during recovery.
+The backup is just a tarball of `/var/snap/lxd/common/lxd/database` (for snap users) or `/var/lib/lxd/lxd/database` (otherwise).
+To reset the state of the database in case of a failure, simply delete the database directory and unpack the tarball in its place:

+    cd /var/snap/lxd/common/lxd
+    sudo rm -r database
+    sudo tar -xf db_backup.TIMESTAMP.tar.gz

 ## Manually alter Raft membership